 The Trianon Properties

-It can be found a short 10 minute walk away from the Grand Canal, It is made up of the Grand Trianon and the Petit Trianon, and the Hameau de la Reine (the Queen’s Village).
-This was for the private use of the Kings, where they could be completely private.
-Each one of them gave it their own flair and what you can see today is the result of the passage of the kings, an emperor, and of the Republic.
+They can be found a short 10 minute walk away from the Grand Canal.
+This area is made up of the Grand Trianon and the Petit Trianon, and the Hameau de la Reine (the Queen’s Village).
+This was for the private use of the Kings, where they could be in complete privacy.
+Each one of them gave it their own flair and what you see today is the result of the passage of the kings, an emperor, and of the Republic.
 The Queen’s Village shows the inclination at the time for a more rural life, its restoration was finished in 2018.
 To visit the Trianon Properties completely you will need approximately three hours, and keep in mind that it is done by foot, among gardens.